analyticsengineering/analyticsengineering.github.io/what-is-the-difference-between-logical-modelling-and-conceptual-modelling-and-physical-modelling.md

 ```
 - Focuses on representing the structure and constraints of data required for a specific implementation, such as a database or software system.
 - Defines the logical data structures, relationships, and integrity constraints based on the conceptual model.
+Relationships are elucidated in greater detail, incorporating specifics such as primary keys, foreign keys, and the hierarchical dependencies inherent in parent-child entity types.
+See afforementioned example model.
 - Incorporates implementation-specific details and design decisions, such as data types, primary keys, foreign keys, grain, and normalization rules.
 - Uses more technical terminology and concepts related to the target implementation platform or technology.
 - Commonly uses techniques like relational data models, object-oriented models, or dimensional models (for data warehouses).